j-thie/Safety-Evaluation-of-Vision-Language-Models-on-CheXpert-Analyzing-Performance-Bias-and-Uncertainty/docs/INFERENCE.md

 - set and record a random seed;
 - save the mapping between source CheXpert records and irrelevant images;
 - retain source CheXpert patient/image identifiers;
-- document sampling with or without replacement;
+- document sampling with or without replacement.
-- document the irrelevant-image dataset and license.